Skip to main content

 Does Genki or Heymondo cover mental health?

-Genki covers mental health and psychotherapy on the Explorer and Explorer Plus tiers.
+Genki Traveler includes mental health and psychotherapy coverage.
 Heymondo does not include mental health coverage as a standard benefit.
 If mental health access is important, Genki is the better choice.